Table of Contents[Hide][Show]

 They can take what you’ve taught them and take action, giving them more confidence in their own abilities and pursuits.

-Tips for Growing Your Confidence
+Tips for Growing Your Confidence as a Blogger

 While there is no magical, instant solution that would work in a professional context, there are some ideas about growing confidence that I have found helpful.

 1. Be curious.
-Listen and pay attention.
+Listen and pay attention, and then speak (or blog).

 Take the spotlight and move it on to someone else.